Quantum batteries in coherent Ising machine

-where the anti-commutator is $\{A,B\}=AB+BA$, the first term represents the coherent evolution of the QB under $H_{\mathrm{eff}}'$, the second term describes the dissipation of the QB due to the bath, the third term represents the dissipative process of the charger.
-Here, the QB is initially prepared at the vacuum state, i.e., $\ket{\psi_{s}(0)} = \ket{0}$.
+Here, the anti-commutator is defined as $\{A,B\}=AB+BA$.
+The first term in Eq.~(\ref{eq:master}) describes the coherent evolution of the QB governed by the effective Hamiltonian $H_{\mathrm{eff}}$.
+The second term characterizes the dissipation of the QB induced by the environment with decay rate $\gamma_s$, while the third term accounts for the dissipative loss of the pump mode (charger) with rate $\gamma_p$.
+The QB is initially prepared in the vacuum state, i.e., $\ket{\psi_s(0)}=\ket{0}$.

-Throughout this work, we adopt the following parameters $\Delta = 0$, $\kappa/\gamma_s = 0.5$, $\gamma_p/\gamma_s = 16$, and $F_p/\sqrt{\gamma_s} \leq 3$ for numerical simulations.
-These values are fully-consistent with realistic DOPO.
-In typical experiments \cite{Takata2015PRA,Wang2013PRA,Yamamoto2017npj}, $\gamma_s \ll \gamma_p$ and $\kappa/\gamma_s$ ranges from 0.1 to 1.
-The pump strength is commonly operated at 1.1--2 times the oscillation threshold.
-The detailed is discussed in Sec.~\ref{sec:Charging}.
+In the numerical simulations, we adopt the parameters which are fully-consistent with realistic DOPO.
+In typical experiments \cite{Takata2015PRA,Wang2013PRA,Yamamoto2017npj}, $\gamma_s \ll \gamma_p$ and $\kappa/\gamma_{s}$ ranges from 0.1 to 1.
+The pump amplitude is set to 1--1.5 times the pump threshold $F_{p}^{(th)}$.
+The details are discussed in Appendix~\ref{sec:AppendixB}.
+Meanwhile, in the numerical simulation of the master equation, since the photon-number space is infinite, we need to perform a finite-dimensional truncation on it.
+Under our parameter settings, the truncation dimensions for the signal and pump photon number spaces are taken as $N_{p}=9$ and $N_{s}=32$, respectively.
+For more details, refer to Appendix~\ref{sec:AppendixC}.